-Presentations: University of Queensland (Australia), Shiv Nadar University (India), Ozyegin University (Turkey), Indian Institute of Technology Kanpur (India), Ashoka University (India), Nazarbayev University (Kazakhstan), Bucknell University (U.S.A.), University of Manchester (U.K.), Brock University (Canada), Delhi School of Economics Winter School (India), Bank of Canada Graduate Student Paper Award Workshop (Canada), Western Economic Association International Annual Conference (U.S.A.), CIREQ PhD Students’ Symposium (Canada)
+Presentations: European University Institute (scheduled), University of Queensland, Shiv Nadar University, Ozyegin University, Indian Institute of Technology Kanpur, Ashoka University, Nazarbayev University, Bucknell University, University of Manchester, Brock University, Delhi School of Economics Winter School, University of British Columbia, Bank of Canada Graduate Student Paper Award Workshop, Western Economic Association International Annual Conference, CIREQ PhD Students’ Symposium

-Presentations: The Econometric Society Virtual World Congress (Italy), University of Naples Federico II (Italy), Barcelona Graduate School of Economics Summer Forum Workshop (Spain), Canadian Economic Association Annual Conference – Bank of Canada session (Canada), Deutsche Bundesbank International Conference on Household Finance, University of Cambridge, University of British Columbia, NBER Summer Institute (U.S.A.), Society for Economic Dynamics Annual Meeting (U.K.)
+Presentations: The Econometric Society Virtual World Congress, University of Naples Federico II, Barcelona Graduate School of Economics Summer Forum Workshop, Canadian Economic Association Annual Conference – Bank of Canada session, Deutsche Bundesbank International Conference on Household Finance, University of Cambridge, University of British Columbia, NBER Summer Institute, Society for Economic Dynamics Annual Meeting

 Abstract: This article provides a holistic working definition of inclusive growth.
 We measure inclusive growth through a newly proposed index, named as the Inclusive Growth Index (IGI), based on 24 developmental indicator variables (categorized into expansion, sustainability, equity in access, and efficiency of economic activities and institutions) as its components.
 We have employed two kinds of weighting schemes in constructing the index: an ad hoc weighting scheme and a weighting scheme based on principal component analysis (PCA), performed differently on variables under each dimension.
 This index helps one to rank countries or regions according to their respective inclusive growth achievements and to potentially track the time trend of a particular country.
 In our study, we have calculated IGI for 16 Asian countries and compared the IGI scores across the nations.